School of Nursing

 Dr. Jennifer Martin, CRNA, DNP - Nurse Anesthesia Program Simulation Faculty

 Dr. Martin has academic teaching experience since May of 2013 and has served as a full-time instructor in the Nurse Anesthesia Program at Louisiana State University Health Sciences Center School of Nursing (SON).
-Throughout her three years at LSUHSC, Dr. Martin has served on several committees, and currently serves as Chair for the Faculty Life Committee.
-In this position she has been championed for the development of several projects including: development and implementation of a formal faculty mentorship program (CPRIDE) which is in its second year; development and implementation of an undergraduate nursing Honors program, Mentoring Undergraduate Students for Excellence in Scholarship (MUSES); Champion of development of SON organizational culture book clubs leading up to faculty retreat to build the SON culture; securing nationally known speaker on Emotional Intelligence, Dr. Korrel Kannoy; and coordination of numerous faculty development speakers.
-Dr. Martin also serves as the Diversity and Cultural Competence Coordinator for a HRSA-funded grant entitled, TTIPS, which is in Year Two.
-She is responsible for enhancing program elements related to cultural competency and reinforcing the continued integration of cultural competence within the curriculum.
-She provides annual workshops to assist students in the application and interview process while discussing strategies for overcoming identified barriers to success for minority students.
-Dr. Martin also identifies minority CRNA mentors, and continues to expand program activities such as, journal club, Grand Rounds, and high-fidelity simulation to include an IPE focus.
-In addition to the above duties, Dr. Martin teaches a full faculty teaching load in the graduate (BSN to DNP) nursing program.
+Throughout her three years at LSUHSC, Dr. Martin has served on several committees and currently serves as Chair of the Faculty Life Committee.
+In this position she has championed the development of several initiatives including the development and implementation of a formal faculty mentorship program (CPRIDE), which is now in its second year; development and implementation of an undergraduate nursing Honors program, Mentoring Undergraduate Students for Excellence in Scholarship (MUSES); coordination of SON organizational culture book clubs leading up to a faculty retreat to strengthen the School of Nursing community; securing nationally known speaker on Emotional Intelligence, Dr. Korrel Kannoy; and coordination of numerous faculty development speakers.

 Chasity Maylon Chasity Maylon, MSN, RN - Undergraduate Simulation Faculty